tuda-parallel/NORC/artifacts/protools26/README.md

 `-v 100 -c 1` restricts scoring to call paths with ≥ 100 visits and ≥ 1 % runtime contribution.
 Add `--tex` to emit the LaTeX table used in the paper.

+The cutoff row is marked automatically in `norc_rank`'s CLI/table output; add `--plot [FILE]` to see (or save) the resilience curve with the cutoff line, same as the GUI's Ranking tab.

 **Expected result:** cutoff at resilience ≈ **0.79** on LB2 and ≈ **0.94** on GH — the reason a fixed
 threshold (e.g. 0.9) is not used by default.